 Security Plug-in

-The finest plugins secure the site by assuming important security protocols.
+The finest plugins secure the site by assuming essential security protocols.
 They establish a periodic scan after syncing the website with security servers.
-If viruses are found, they will generate a warning, which may then be cleansed automatically.
+If viruses are found, they will generate a warning, which may be cleansed automatically.
 Several plugins restrict the number of login attempts and defend the WP login page against brute force assaults.
 These assaults have already been found to overload websites, preventing legitimate users from accessing them.

 WordPress Hardening

-- Login attempt limitation/lock-outs.
+• Login attempt limitation/lock-outs.
 This is a very effective technique against brute-force attacks.

 Theme Updates